Rashaad01/AM10-data-visualization/README.md

 ---

 ## REPOSITORY INFORMATION
 This repository contains an analysis of the transaction information for 100,000 orders of an e-commerce platform, Olist.
 It employs key analytical tools such as **...**, and presents thought-provoking insights for boosting revenue.
+This analysis was performed by synthesizing **9 raw, separate files** into a single and clean **"analytical dataset."**

 ## BACKGROUND